mvlassis/rugby/README.md

 # Rugby
 Rugby is a Game Boy and Game Boy Color emulator written in Rust.
 It supports most cartridges and has many features like customizable palettes and rewinding.
+It can be compiled to run in most architectures, including the web!

 ## Gallery
 <img src="gallery/super-mario-land.png" width = "360"> <img src="gallery/donkey-kong.png" width = "360">